 Jeff Karp, Zynga's chief marketing and revenue officer, is the latest high-level executive to leave the embattled social games company.
 His resignation follows news earlier Monday that CTO of infrastructure Allan Leinwand was leaving Zynga to join cloud service company ServiceNow.

-Other who have left the San Francisco company in recent weeks include COO John Schappert, Chief Creative Officer Mike Verdu, and Alan Patmore, general manager of “CityVille,” one of Zynga's best-known games.
+Other who have left in recent weeks include COO John Schappert, Chief Creative Officer Mike Verdu, and Alan Patmore, general manager of “CityVille,” one of Zynga's best-known games.

 In a statement released Monday, the company said: